joyent/vera/docs/interface.md

 ### Receive Notifications

 Notifications are sent from the server to the client when data changes for a list that the client is watching.
-Clients must process notifications in the order they are recieved.
+List changes occur when data is added or removed.
+Clients must process notifications in the order they are received.
 Clients ack notification they successfully processed in a heartbeat request.
-Vera chooses at least once delivery (rather than at most once delivery) so clients can receive duplicate notifications.
+Vera chooses at least once delivery (rather than at most once delivery) so clients must be able to handle duplicate notifications.
 Since all notifications are tied to a Raft index, clients can disregard notifications that have a lower index than what they are heartbeating with.

+_NOTE: I'm not convinced this is the best approach...
+I have a relatively simple implementation for the second point, but the first point seems like it may become overly expensive._

+All outstanding notifications are delivered each time to the client.
+This has obvious implications for high-throughput systems since many duplicate notifications may be sent while a client is processing the lower-order items.

+Also, all notifications are held for a time when a client goes offline.
+After the client reconnects, Vera will deliver any outstanding messages that the client missed while Vera was unable to communicate notifications.

+_End NOTE_

 Request (from server):
 ```